DanielMcGovern139/Arduino/README.md

 In this challenge the buggy must traverse a circuit track without derailing while detecting objects and following them at a safe distance using proportional integral derivative (PID) control, and listening to "Stop" and "Go" commands.

 Gold Challenge:
 For this challenge a self balancing buggy was created similar to a segway.
-This was achieved using inertial measurement units (IMU).
+This was achieved using the buggy's inertial measurement units (IMU) and the PID control.